 Make a grocery list and stick to it.
 By planning out your week of salads, you’ll get home with everything you need and nothing you don’t.

 ALL HAIL LEFTOVERS

 Use last week’s produce first.
-Have a couple scallions rolling around your fridge drawer?
+Have a couple of scallions rolling around your fridge drawer?
 Throw them in a salad.
-If salads are good for one thing (but there are many), it’s an excuse to toss together random ingredients and call it a meal.
+If salads are good for one thing, it’s an excuse to toss together random ingredients and call it a meal.

 Buy in bulk and buy from bulk bins.
 Different things, but both can help you save.
 Items sold in larger quantities and items sold in bulk bins (like nuts, dried beans, and grains) are often cheaper than their smaller, pre-packaged counterparts.
 Check the unit price to guarantee savings.

 Stock up when freezable food is on sale, like meat or frozen vegetables.
 Freezing doesn’t significantly reduce the nutritional value of food, so move over the vodka and make some space in there.
 Your salads will thank you later.

 Instead of buying every ingredient in a recipe, substitute items for ones you already have.
 If a salad recipe calls for broccoli but you have cauliflower, pretend white is the new green and use it instead.